wilddeer/Sniffer/README.md

 - **Ovi Browser** a.k.a **Nokia Xpress** *[ovi]* — Nokia Asha, Series40 &amp; Series60 phones, etc.
 - **Sailfish Browser** *[sailfishbrowser]*

 No Safari, &rsquo;cause there is no reliable way to detect it.
 No, srsly.
-If you desperately want a Safari test, try `Sniffer.browser.name === undefined && Sniffer.browser.engine == 'webkit'`.
+If you desperately want a Safari test, try `Sniff.browser.name === '' && Sniff.browser.engine == 'webkit'`.
 Lots of other webkits will pass this test, though.

 **Engines:**